ardagnir/pterosaur/README.md

 `sudo port install vim +huge +x11`

+- if you have HomeBrew:

+`brew install vim --with-client-server`

 - MacPorts will install vim to something like /opt/local/bin/vim.
 Make sure to set that as your [vimbinary](#configuration).
 - Note that if you install a new vim binary, some vim settings you might take for granted, such as `set backspace += start` might need to be defined in your vimrc